wjjung317/kserve-test-code/README.md

 2. Write tests using the pytest and GitHub Actions frameworks to check that the model is behaving as expected.
 This involves writing test definitions in pytest and a GitHub Actions workflow [.yaml file](https://github.com/wjjung317/kserve-test-code/blob/main/.github/workflows/python-app.yml)
 3. Pushes test script files and serialized model object as a [.joblib file](https://github.com/wjjung317/kserve-test-code/blob/main/model.joblib) to GitHUB
 4. Check CI via GitHub Actions
-5. Create & specify [.yaml file](https://github.com/wjjung317/kserve-test-code/blob/main/sklearn-from-uri.yaml) which will be used to instruct KServe what model to deploy (e.g. a linked pointer to the file server containing the serialized model object in .joblib format) and how (e.g. which [out-of-the-box Python runtimes that comes with KServe](https://github.com/kserve/kserve/tree/master/config/runtimes) to use)
+5. Create & specify another [.yaml file](https://github.com/wjjung317/kserve-test-code/blob/main/sklearn-from-uri.yaml) which will be used to instruct KServe what model to deploy (e.g. a linked pointer to the file server containing the serialized model object in .joblib format) and how (e.g. which [out-of-the-box Python runtimes that comes with KServe](https://github.com/kserve/kserve/tree/master/config/runtimes) to use)
 6. Create a namespace ("kserve-test"), and [deploy](https://github.com/wjjung317/kserve-test-code/blob/main/deploy.txt) the model API using the .yaml file from the previous step.

 ## Additional Steps: Check that the API is working post-deployment